top of page

 Expected outcome

-The workshop will create a Living Board of voices, a dedicated online space hosted on this website This will bring together creative contributions, reflections, and advocacy messages from the workshop and make them available to participants, policymakers, and the wider public.
+The workshop will create a Living Board of voices, a dedicated online space hosted on this website to bring together creative contributions, reflections, and advocacy messages from the workshop and make them available to participants, policymakers, and the wider public.

 This workshop is open to individuals who are members of Scottish-based non-governmental organisations working with and led by migrant and refugee communities.